-International Studies is an interdisciplinary program that seeks to develop students' understanding of their place in the world and of how the various cultural, political, economic, and social systems function and inter- relate.
+International Studies is an interdisciplinary program that seeks to develop students' understanding of their place in the world and of how the various cultural, political, economic, and social systems function and interrelate.
 By emphasizing an increased understanding of diverse cultures, persons, and ideas, the program aims to cultivate the tools and skills that will provide students with a sound foundation for graduate studies and professional careers in teaching, politics, international business, and public service.

 1. The Common Core: The international studies major consists of five core courses, two additional requirements, and seven courses from one of two concentrations.
-The concentrations include Culture & Society and International Relations. & Society concentration The Culture emphases in studies.
-The International area Relations concentration allows an emphasis in Political Science or Economics/Business.
+The concentrations include Culture & Society and International Relations.
+The Culture & Society concentration allows emphases in area studies.
+The International Relations concentration allows an emphasis in Political Science or Economics/Business.
 Some courses in this program may be counted as part of the collegiate requirements.